-In many places in Mexico there are spring festivals, festivales de primavera, that take place to celebrate the beginning of spring.
-Children's parades are also popular and if you're in Mexico on or around the date of the spring equinox you may see children on parade dressed up as flowers and animals.
+Although the weather in Mexico is generally warm year-round, the start of spring is still considered a cause for celebration.
+In many places in Mexico there are spring festivals, usually referred to as festivales de primavera, that take place to celebrate the beginning of the season.
+Children's parades are also popular and if you're in Mexico on or around the date of the spring equinox, you may see children on parade dressed up as flowers and animals.

 Spring Equinox in Mexico's Archaeological Sites

-The Mayan archaeological site of Chichen Itza is the most popular spot in Mexico to celebrate the spring equinox.
+- Chichen Itza: The Mayan archaeological site of Chichen Itza is the most popular spot in Mexico to celebrate the spring equinox.
 The site's most famous building, The Kulkulkan temple, is the site of a dramatic display of Mayan astronomical knowledge.
-Every year on the autumn and spring equinoxes the light of the sun makes a play of light and shadow which makes it look like a serpent is slithering along the steps of the pyramid.
-The effect begins in the late afternoon, around 4 pm, and lasts for an hour or so.
-The serpent appears for a few days - from around March 19th to the 23rd, but on the actual date of the equinox the effect is most obvious.
+Every year on the autumn and spring equinoxes, the light of the sun makes a play of light and shadow which makes it look like a serpent is slithering along the steps of the pyramid.
+The effect begins in the late afternoon, around 4:00 p.m., and lasts for an hour or so.
+The serpent appears for a few days, from around March 19th to the 23rd, but on the actual date of the equinox the effect is most obvious.

-This archaeological site in the state of Veracruz, as well as the town of Papantla, where it is located, hosts the Cumbre Tajín festival every year for the spring equinox, and it is a colorful cultural celebration where you will witness the ritual of the Voladores, a time-honed tradition, as well as concerts and performances.
+- El Tajín: This archaeological site in the state of Veracruz, as well as the town of Papantla, where it is located, hosts the Cumbre Tajín festival every year for the spring equinox, and it is a colorful cultural celebration where you will witness the ritual of the Voladores, a time-honored tradition, as well as concerts and performances.